GENERAL INFORMATION: 503-823-4000

 B. No person shall willfully make and subscribe any document which contains or is verified by a written or electronic declaration for false swearing which the person does not reasonably believe to be true and correct to every matter.

 (Amended by Ordinance No. 186176, effective August 30, 2013.)
 All information submitted to the City Auditor in any report, registration or statement required by this Chapter is a public record and will be posted on Office of the Auditor website within three business days after receipt, except if the information is subject to amendment under this Chapter, the Auditor will post the information within three business days after the amendment period has closed.

+(Amended by Ordinance No. 187854, effective September 1, 2016.)
 In carrying out the provisions of this Chapter, the City Auditor:

 A. Shall prescribe forms for registrations, statements and reports, and provide such forms to persons required to register and to file such statements and reports;